kwescon1/PennyWise/README.md

   - `make start`: Start both the API and the Flutter app.
   - `make stop`: Stop the Laravel API container.

+### Backend Setup

+For a more complete setup and detailed configuration of the backend, please refer to the [README in the pennywise_backend directory](./pennywise_backend/README.md).

 ### Communication Between Frontend and Backend

 The Flutter app communicates with the Laravel API via RESTful API calls.
-Ensure that your API endpoints are correctly configured in the Flutter app's codebase, pointing to `http://localhost:9000` (or the appropriate server URL if deployed).
+Ensure that your API endpoints are correctly configured in the Flutter app's codebase, pointing to `https://localhost:8889` (or the appropriate server URL if deployed).

 ## Contributing